uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The TRC considers “reconciliation” to be an ongoing process of establishing and maintaining respectful relationships at all levels of Canadian society.
 The Commission therefore believes that the _United Nations Declaration on the Rights of Indigenous Peoples_ is the appropriate framework for reconciliation in twenty-first-century Canada.
-Studying the Declaration with a view to identifying its impacts on current government laws, policy, and behaviour would enable Canada to develop a holistic vision of reconciliation that embraces<!--x-->
-all aspects of the relationship between Aboriginal and non-Aboriginal Canadians, and to set the standard for international achievement in its circle of hesitating nations.
+Studying the Declaration with a view to identifying its impacts on current government laws, policy, and behaviour would enable Canada to develop a holistic vision of reconciliation that embraces <!-- page 250 -->all aspects of the relationship between Aboriginal and non-Aboriginal Canadians, and to set the standard for international achievement in its circle of hesitating nations.

 Aboriginal peoples’ right to self-determination must be integrated into Canada’s constitutional and legal framework and civic institutions, in a manner consistent with the principles, norms, and standards of the _Declaration_.
 Aboriginal peoples in Canada have Aboriginal and Treaty rights.